blockades/cobox-presentation/readme.md

 ---

+### CoBox is
-### The foundations of a peer-to-peer commons cloud infrastructure
+* The foundations of a peer-to-peer commons cloud infrastructure

-CoBox is an innovative suite of open hardware and software providing accessible governance tools for organisations and networks.
-It comprises a human-centric plug and play server with preinstalled privacy enhancing coop software designed to promote members' data sovereignty.
+* An innovative suite of open hardware and software providing:
+  * a physical box: plug and play server
+  * a suite of cooperative tools: privacy enhancing decentralised governance tools
+  * a peer-to-peer cloud: ensuring data sovereignty, availability, resilience and back-up

+---

+### What does CoBox do?

+* builds on the historic tendency for networks of coops to collaborate.
+* leverages the benefits of self-hosting combined with peer-to-peer technologies to share responsibilities of maintaining a secure & resilient cloud.

+---

+### Why CoBox?

+* Ambitious
+* State of the art
+* Privacy-by-design
+* Peer-to-peer
+* Decentralised data governance
+* Data sovereignty
+* Cooperative cloud
+* Federated networks

 ---